 The part number for the extension header is 0787881014, the mating part for this header is 877581013.

 2.1.5 SWD Programming Header

-A programming header on the back of the board allows the STM32L011D4P6 on SwitchBlox to be programmed over SWD.
+A programming header on the back of the board allows SWD access to the STM32 footprint on SwitchBlox.
+Note that this board does not include the STM32.

 Figure 11: SWD programming header pinout